 We hope you’ll spend 10% of your workweek giving back to the community by contributing your talents—whether design, development, content or otherwise—to open source projects.

-All internal hours should be tracked to issues under the TEN7 Internal project in JIRA.
-For example, you’d use issue T7IN-65 to enter holiday time for when the TEN7 office is closed, and T7IN-12 for PTO time.
+All internal hours should be tracked to tasks under the TEN7 Company Operations project in Harvest.
 As always, ask if you have questions on how to do this!

 We don’t believe in meetings for meetings’ sake.
 We’ll only hold meetings if we have a goal, if we need to meet with a client, or if it’s more efficient to hash things out in a meeting vs. doing it over Slack.

-If you’re a part of an Agile team, you’ll also have a daily standup.
-These happen at 9:30 a.m.
+You’ll also have a daily standup.
+These also happen at 9:30 a.m.
 CST sharp over Zoom.

 We use Gusto to keep track of payroll - you’ll receive an invitation to setup your account for direct deposit.